project-open-data/project-open-data.github.io/v1.1/schema.md

 conformsTo			| Schema Version        	| A URI that identifies the version of the Project Open Data schema being used.
 dataset				| Dataset        	| A container for the array of Dataset objects.
 See <a href="#Dataset">Dataset Fields</a> below for details.

-"Common Core" Required Fields
+Dataset Required Fields
 -----------------------------
-The following "common core" fields are required, to be used to describe each entry.
+The following fields are required, to be used to describe each dataset.
 Only U.S. Federal agencies are required to fill out `bureauCode` and `programCode`.

 *(Consult the 'Further Metadata Field Guidance' section lower in the page to learn more about the use of each element, including the range of valid entries where appropriate.
 Consult the [schema maps](/metadata-resources#common-core-required-fields-equivalents) to find the equivalent DCAT, Schema.org, and CKAN fields.)*